open-mmlab/mmcv/README.md

 If you face installation problems or runtime issues, you may first refer to this [Frequently Asked Questions](https://mmcv.readthedocs.io/en/latest/faq.html) to see if there is a solution.
 If the problem is still not solved, feel free to open an [issue](https://github.com/open-mmlab/mmcv/issues).

-If you face some installation issues with ROCm build, you may first refer to [this](https://github.com/Looong01/mmcv-rocm-build/issues).
+If you face some installation issues with ROCm build, you may first refer to [this](https://github.com/Looong01/mmcv-rocm-build/issues) to see if there is a solution or feel free to open an [issue](https://github.com/Looong01/mmcv-rocm-build/issues) if not.

 ## Citation